OpenFogStack/tinyFaaS/README.md

 ### Writing Functions

 This tinyFaaS prototype only supports functions written for NodeJS 20, Python 3.9, and binary functions.
+HTTP headers and GRPC Metadata are accessible in NodeJS and Python functions as key values.
+Check the example functions below for more information.

 #### NodeJS 20